jfcloutier/karma_agency/notes/agency/policies.md

 Beliefs associated with low/decreasing risks are pleasant.
 Others are neutral.
 A CA acts on its umwelt in response to the pleasantness or unpleasantness of its current beliefs.

 A CA operates one timeframe after another.
 Each timeframe corresponds to a "thick now".
 The timeframe of a CA starts and stops independently of other CAs;
 timeframes are not synchronized.
 CAs higher up in the collective's hierarchy have qualitatively longer timeframes.
-During its current timeframe, a CA observes the latest beliefs in its umwelt
-(via predictions and prediction errors), reads the broadcasted global wellbeing measures, refreshes its set of beliefs by integrating the latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated beliefs.
+During its current timeframe, a CA observes the latest beliefs in its umwelt (via predictions and prediction errors), reads the broadcasted global wellbeing measures, refreshes its set of beliefs by integrating the latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated beliefs.

 At the end of the current timeframe, a CA decides whether to act on updated beliefs and, if so, which ones and how.

-## Intents to act
+## Intents

-A CA can at most *intend* to take actions to impact its beliefs; an intent is not guaranteed to be realized.
+A CA can at most *intend* to take action to impact its beliefs; an intent is not guaranteed to be realized.
 After all, a CA participates in a collective and there is only one agent that the collective animates.
 Simultaneous intents to alter beliefs coming from multiple CAs must be resolved so that only one course of action, the one with highest priority, is carried out by the agent at any point in time.